tbgoose/DoorOpener/README.md

 ### Known Issues
 - **Admin Login Persistence**: Admin login currently logs out on every page refresh.
 Session persistence is not working properly despite cookie configuration.
 This is a known issue that needs to be resolved.

+---

+## ⚠️ Security Disclaimer

+**Important Notice**: This project was developed by someone who is not a security expert.
+While best practices have been implemented where possible, this software should be used with caution in production environments.

+### Security Recommendations
+- **Change Default Passwords**: Always change the default admin password before deployment
+- **Use HTTPS**: Deploy behind a reverse proxy with SSL/TLS termination

+### Liability
+This software is provided "as is" without warranty.
+Users are responsible for their own security assessments and implementations.

 -----

 ## 📄 License